jaroslawjanas/llmw-green-blocks/README.md

 4. This increases the probability of selecting green tokens and decreases the likelihood of red token selection

 A higher green ratio indicates stronger watermarking effect.

+### About the Seed Parameter

+The `--seed` parameter (default: 4242) controls randomness throughout the entire watermarking process:

+1. **Model Initialization**: Sets random seeds for PyTorch, NumPy, and Python's random module to ensure deterministic behavior
+2. **Prompt Selection**: When no custom prompt is provided, the seed determines which random essay is selected
+3. **Model Behavior**: Affects any stochastic elements in the model (such as dropout)
+4. **Reproducibility**: Using the same seed, model, and parameters will produce identical output

+Note that the seed does NOT directly influence the token partitioning into green/red lists.
+That process uses a deterministic hash of the previous token ID, which is independent of the global random seed.

+The seed value is recorded in both console output and saved output files to enable exact reproduction of results.

 ## References